background photo: Zach Snavely

-I am a wildlife ecologist interested in understanding how humans and landscape factors influence interactions between species.
+I am a wildlife ecologist who studies how humans and landscape factors influence interactions between species.
 My goal is to conduct research that informs conservation and management in the American West.
-I currently study how snowpack dynamics affect wildlife as a postdoctoral researcher at the University of Washington.
+I currently research how snowpack dynamics affect wildlife as a postdoctoral scientist at the University of Washington.
 I also contract for the USGS, helping synthesize science around the impacts of recreation on ungulates to better integrate research findings into the NEPA process.

 I completed my Ph.D. in 2022 at the University of Washington under the mentorship of Dr. Laura Prugh, collaborating with the Washington Department of Fish and Wildlife on the Predator-Prey Project.
 My research evaluated how ungulates (mule deer, white-tailed deer and elk) respond to predators (bobcats, cougars, coyotes and wolves), forage dynamics, and landscape change driven by humans, including wildfire and timber harvest.
 For my master's, I attended the Yale School of the Environment (M.S.
 2017), where I researched the impacts of air pollution on an alpine watershed in the Wind River Range, WY.
 I also hold degrees in Mechanical Engineering from the University of Southern California (B.S.
 2010) and Physics from Lewis and Clark College (B.A.
 2009).